a5c-ai/a5c/README.md

 # Validate against the NE schema (quiet on success)
 cat out.json | npx @a5c-ai/events validate --quiet
 ```

+## CI Checks

+For CI guidance and required checks, see `docs/ci/ci-checks.md`.

+- Quick checks run on pull requests for fast feedback (lint, typecheck, tests with coverage).
+- Heavier gates (build, full tests) run on push to protected branches.
+- Branch semantics: `a5c/main` is the development/staging branch; `main` is production.

 ## CLI Reference